tweepy/tweepy/docs/api.rst

    :param place_id: Twitter ID of location which is listed in the Tweet if
                     geolocation is enabled for the user.
    :param file: |file|
    :rtype: :class:`Status` object

-.. method:: API.unretweet(id)

-   Untweets a retweeted status.
-Requires the id of the retweet to unretweet.

-   :param id: |sid|
-   :rtype: :class:`Status` object